Share your love

 In this guide, you will learn to Install Fathom Analytics on Debian 12.
 Fathom is an open-source and easy-to-use web analytics platform.
 Fathom Analytics focuses on essential metrics and omits tracking features that collect user’s privacy.
 It offers a privacy-focused alternative to traditional web analytics platforms like Google Analytics.
 So if you are looking for privacy-based web analytics, it’s a good choice to choose Fathom Analytics.

-Now you can proceed to the following steps to master data tracking by Fathom installation on Debian 12.
+Now you can proceed to the following steps on the Orcacore website to Install Fathom Analytics on Debian 12.

 Step-by-Step Guide to Install Fathom Analytics on Debian 12 Server

-Before you start your Fathom analytics setup, you must log in to your server as a non-root user with sudo privileges and set up a basic firewall.
+Before you start to Install Fathom Analytics on Debian 12, you must log in to your server as a non-root user with sudo privileges and set up a basic firewall.
 For this purpose, you can check the Debian 12 Initial Setup Guide.

 Also, you need a valid domain name that is pointed to your server’s IP address.